tgqc/QView/readme.md

 The utility is based on the Netbeans 6 platform, and to be honest, the implementation of platform components is still a bit hacky.
 Please help refactor changes if you know how things SHOULD be done.

+###Documentation and code commenting are sparse
+The project was begun in a hurry.
+Hopefully, most code will be self explanatory.
+Please help out with documentation and code comments where you can, and email me if you need any help unthreading it.

 ###Too big?

 The package is VERY large, as it contains its own jre (1.5) for reasons of portability.
 This is probably not optimal.
 Drop the jre and use your own if you want a quicker download.
 If you think I should remove it, let me know.

+###A big thanks
+* To the Netbeans project for their work on the platform (http://netbeans.org/features/platform/).
+A great way to get up and running quickly.
+* To Chistophe Bouthier (http://christ.bouthier.free.fr/t) for his work on the hypertree library.